slmgc/react-hint/README.md

 react-hint
 ==========
 **react-hint** is a small tooltip component for [React](https://github.com/facebook/react) which is developed with simplicity and performance in mind.
 It doesn't include any fancy stuff, but it gets the job done.
-It also plays nicely with [Preact](https://github.com/developit/preact).
+It also plays nicely with [Preact](https://github.com/developit/preact) and [Inferno](https://github.com/trueadm/inferno) (1.0.0-beta3).

 ![react-hint tooltip](demo/react-hint.gif)